 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Agency's main credit risk relates to cash and accounts receivable.
 The Agency's maximum exposure to credit risk is the carrying amounts of these financial instruments.
-The Agency is not exposed to significant credit risk with its cash because these financial instruments are held with a Chartered Bank.
-The Agency is not exposed to significant credit risk related to its accounts receivable as it has policies and procedures for the monitoring and collection of its accounts receivable so as to mitigate potential credit losses.
+The Agency is not exposed to significant credit risk with its cash because this financial instrument is held with a Chartered Bank.
+The Agency is exposed to significant credit risk related to its accounts receivable.
+The Agency has policies and procedures for the monitoring and collection of its accounts receivable so as to mitigate potential credit losses.
 Any estimated impairment of these accounts receivable has been provided for through a provision for doubtful accounts as disclosed in Note 6.